elenaf9/RIOT-rs-applications/benchmarks/bench_matrix_mult/README.md

 ## About

-This benchmark tests parallelization of a computation intensive task (matrix multiplication).
+This benchmark tests parallelization of a memory bound task (matrix multiplication).

 ## How to run